Things around the house could save you a trip to the vet if your pet is having any of these issues.

 We've all blamed the dog for the smell in the room, but sometimes it really is Spot who has the gas.
 Giving fennel to your pet can decrease the farts, easy peasy.
 Just sprinkle some of the powdered spice on your dog or cat's food, adding some water to make it stick if your pet eats dry kibble.

 If the flatulence exists for more than a week, then your pet may have more serious GI issues that need fixing.
 It could be a parasite that should be treated with antibiotics, or your pet could have a food sensitivity.
+Your pet's food could also be causing stomach irritation, so a diet change might be in order.

 2. Yogurt for Diarrhea